JLCR/Deep_RL_Unity_Navigation/report.md

 ## Learning algorithm

-The learning algorithm used is Deep Q-Network (DQN) to solve Unity environment.
+The learning algorithm used to solve Unity environment (bananas) is **Deep Q-Network (DQN)**.

 As an input the vector of state is used instead of an image so convolutional neural nework is replaced with deep neural network.
 The deep neural network has following layers:
 - Layer = input: 37 (state size) -> output: 64
 - Layer = input: 64 -> output: 32
 - Layer = input: 32 -> output: 4(action size)

 Unfortunately, reinforcement learning is notoriously unstable when neural networks are used to represent the action values.
 Then, to improve the algorithm some extensions to the Deep Q-Networks (DQN) have been developed.
 Each extension address a different issue with the original DQN algorithm:
-1 Double DQN
+  1 - Double DQN
-2 Prioritized Experience Replay
+  2 - Prioritized Experience Replay
-3 Dueling DQN
+  3 - Dueling DQN
-4 Multi-step bootstrap targets
+  4 - Multi-step bootstrap targets
-5 Distributional DQN
+  5 - Distributional DQN
-6 Noisy DQN
+  6 - Noisy DQN

 Researchers at Google DeepMind tested the performance of an agent that incorporated all six of these modifications.
-The corresponding algorithm was termed Rainbow.
+The corresponding algorithm was termed **Rainbow**.

 ### Parameters used in the algorithm: